By Roy Mathur, on 2022-05-04, at 23:03:51--23:40:22 BST, for Captain Roy's Rusty Rocket Radio Show, Listen

-I found it amusing that the Doctor could divert the bull-like Nimons fire with a lash of red cloth.
+I found it amusing that the Doctor could divert the bull-like Nimons fire with a flash of red cloth.

-I liked the Nimons' horns used as energy weapons and, a structure of the same shape, though on a vast scale, should comprise a integral part of the power complex.
+I liked the Nimons' horns used as energy weapons and, a structure of the same shape, though on a vast scale, should comprise an integral part of the power complex.

 I enjoyed the idea of multiple fascistic cultures destroyed through their own lust for power.

 I did not appreciate poor old K9 being dismantled and manhandled.
 As the rewatch has gone on, I've lost my adult animosity and regained my affection for the little robot dog.

 This entire story is inspired by the Greek myth, especially that of Theseus and the Minotaur.
 But there's also Soldeed, the mad scientist/high priest/emperor, eager to sacrifice children.
 This is very reminiscent of Agamemnon sacrificing his daughter, Iphigenia, when their fleet is becalmed at Aulis.
 Skonnos itself sounds Greek too.
 The Doctor marks his progress through the labyrinth with star stickers, like Ariadne's trail of string.
 (The Doctor also says in The Creature from the Pit that he gave Theseus and Ariadne a ball of string).
 Then there's the Doctor saying that he's glad he remembered to paint the ship returning to Aneth (a near anagram of Athens) white this time.
 He's again saying he was involved in Theseus's quest, in which the crew of the triumphant returning ship, after Theseus slew the Minotaur, forgot to change the black sail to white; indicating their victory, which subsequently led his father, King Aegeus to commit suicide.
 Oh, those bitter ending Greek myths.